st4ck/BBFlow/README.md

 # BBFlow
 Java implementation of Fastflow's Bulding Blocks

+**block** basic entity of each building blocks.
+Each building block is of type block<T>

 **ff_node** is the basic block entity composed by a set of input and output channels (LinkedBlockingQueue<T>) and a computation code (runJob())

-**ff_farm** is the implementation of the Farm model: Emitter, N Workers and a Collector.
+**ff_farm** this block is the implementation of the Farm model: Emitter, N Workers and a Collector.
 All computation code is customizable extending the classes, but normally only the worker needed

+**ff_pipeline** this block is the abstraction of a Pipeline allowing to interconnect blocks easily in pipeline manner.
+Contains a set of blocks<T> (any building blocks) connected each other.
+Each block can be added with the appendNewBB() function

+**ff_all2all** block that combine multiple ff_farm together connecting workers in a N to M manner

+# Queues / Channels
+**ff_queue** the default class of the queues (channels).
+Channels are 1-1 between nodes of type SPSC and FIFO

 ### Implementation choiches
-Running on the actual latest version of Java (17) exploits all of the advantages introduced in the last year in the JVM.
+Running on the actual latest version of Java (17).

 Each ff_node runs in a Thread and nodes are synchronized using built-in LinkedBlockingQueue.